wyomingw4w/wyomingw4w.org/_pages/home.md

 If you have any questions, are ready to ask for assistance (ideally review the page on [financial assistance](financial) first), or are just too overwhelmed to read this website, **CALL US AT
 {{site.author.phone }}**.
-If we don't answer immediately, leave a message.
-We will get back to you within 24 hours.
+If we don't answer, please leave a message.
+We will get back to you within 1 business day.